The Syrian Civil War (high school version)

 When did the war in Syria start, and how long has it been going on?

 The war in Syria started in 2011.
 It is still happening today.

 What is the war in Syria about?

 Since then, the war has continued to evolve.
-There are divisions and conflict between religious groups, ethnic groups (such as the Kurds), and even terrorist groups.
-On top of all this, there are now several countries involved (including Russia, Iran, the United States, the United Kingdom, France, Turkey, Israel, and Saudi Arabia).
-These countries are involved to varying degrees; some are directly involved in the conflict, some provide political support, and some supply weapons.
-Each country’s involvement is motivated by something different.
+There are divisions and conflicts between religious groups, ethnic groups (such as the Kurds), and even terrorist groups.
+On top of all this, there are now several other countries involved, (including Russia, Iran, the United States, the United Kingdom, France, Turkey, Israel, and Saudi Arabia).
+These countries are involved to varying degrees; Some of these countries are directly involved in the conflict, some provide political support, and some supply weapons.
+Each country’s involvement is motivated by something different and not every country is on the same side..
 However, we won’t get into the details of this in this lesson.
-Not every country is on the same side.
-It is one of the worst humanitarian crisis in the world today.

 How have people in Syria been affected?